nigerianpickle/Coding-island/Web Development/WealthBud/readme.txt

 point for anything finance related and will prioritize usability

 Users:
-Students interested in finance, Finance Gurus
+Students interested in finance and budget management, Finance Gurus, Average Joe

 Usability goals:
 Easy to learn (Can be measured by how long it takes for users to use all features)